Total Drama: Legacy

 Total Drama has garnered a cult following.
 Various online communities see fans discuss about the series, and it has inspired fanfiction.
-Series co-creator Tom McGillis commented on the series popularity, saying that, "For tweens around the world, Total Drama is more than just a parody of a reality show.
+Co-creator Tom McGillis commented on the series' popularity, saying that, "For tweens around the world, Total Drama is more than just a parody of a reality show.
 It's THEIR reality show".
+Total Drama was cited by Cary and Michael Huang as an influence for Battle for Dream Island, which has inspired a genre of animation known as "object shows".